Skip to main content

 " I broke a lock.
 We don't have much time, you need to catch him red-handed.
 Before he sees that and escapes. " She was anxious.
 He nodded.

 " I have a plan."
-Her words made him smile as he felt like hugging Ajabde for her intelligence and bravery.
+Her words made him smile as he felt like hugging Ajabdeh for her intelligence and bravery.

-Everyone was gathered at the village panchayat under Rawatji's instruction.
+Everyone was gathered at the village Panchayat under Rawatji's instruction.
 None of the villagers was happy to see Udai Singh's trusted General there.
-But Rawatji said one of them was going to say something.
+But Rawat said one of them was going to say something.
 So they stood patient.
 He had said he was there at her request.

-Ajabde walked up on the dias in a yellow and orange lehenga, and the simple village looks, her face covered in the dupatta.
+Ajabdeh walked up on the dias in a yellow and orange lehenga, and a simple village look, her face covered in the dupatta.

 " Aparna?"
 Aarti Bai was surprised.
-Hearing his wife, Parvat Das said, " I am coming."
+Hearing his wife, Parvat Das, wanted to excuse himself from the crowd, alarmed.

 " We have all been fooled here to start a rebellion."
 Voices broke out in the crowd as soon as she spoke."
 The panchayet calmed them to hear her out.

-" Someone, one of us has been acting as an informant and working with the Afghans.
-He led them here to loot and he is the one who didn't let the letters for help reach Chittor."
+" Someone, one of us, has been acting as an informant and working with the Afghans.
+He led them here to loot, and he is the one who didn't let the letters for help reach Chittorgarh."

 " Aparna ji."
 One of the Panchayat leaders spoke up. " You are new here, you have no idea about the rebellion or the people.
 You can not point a finger at us without proof."